woman counting cash

 • Request evidence

-When the VA receives the information they need, they conduct a final review, decide your eligibility, and send you a notification packet.
-If you qualify for benefits, they also assign a disability effective date.
+When the VA receives the information it needs, it conducts a final review, decides your eligibility, and sends you a notification packet.
+If you qualify for benefits, the VA will also assign a disability effective date.

 Determining Your Disability Effective Date